-Sporades and Evvoia villas from Villas Worldwide.
-The close proximity to the Greek mainland, beautiful mountains, endless beaches and bountiful springs and rivers have long been an attraction for settlers and visitors to this wondrous region whose lush landscape contrasts sharply with the more barren landscape found further south in the Cyclades.
+The close proximity to the Greek mainland, beautiful mountains, endless beaches and bountiful springs and rivers have long been an attraction for settlers and visitors to this wondrous island whose lush landscape contrasts sharply with the more barren landscape found further south in the Cyclades.

-Evvoia, also known as Evvia, is the largest of the Greek islands after Crete and is one of the few isles where life carries on regardless of the ebb and flow of tourists.
-Quieter than the touristier islands of Skiathos and Skopelo, Evvoia offers an ideal destination for rambling complemented by cultural interest in local museums and lazy days on lovely beaches.
+Evia or Evvoia, also known as Evvia, is the largest of the Greek islands after Crete and is one of the few isles where life carries on regardless of the ebb and flow of tourists.
+Quieter than the touristy islands of Skiathos and Skopelos, Evvoia offers an ideal destination for rambling complemented by a cultural interest in local museums and lazy days on lovely beaches.

 Chalkida on the central southern coast is the capital of Evvoia and has an excellent market down by the waterfront.
-Nearby ancient Eretria is the source of many significant archeological finds.
-On the south eastern tip Mount Ochi standing at 1,398m offers great walking with stunning sea views and down in the bay nestles the sleepy traditional fishing port of Karystos.
+Nearby ancient Eretria is the source of many significant archaeological finds.
+On the southeastern tip, Mount Ochi standing at 1,398m offers great walking with stunning sea views and down in the bay nestles the sleepy traditional fishing port of Karystos.

-On the northern coast lies Kymi which was once a wealthy port back in the 1880’s and traces of its past are still evident in the local museum.
-Just along the coast there are vast undeveloped sandy beaches at Ochthonia.
+On the northern coast lies Kymi which was once a wealthy port back in the 1880s and traces of its past are still evident in the local museum.
 The inland village of Steni which lies on the verdant slopes of Mount Dirfys 1,745 m offers a pleasant change from the warmer coastal areas and is much frequented by day trippers.